AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 The [Atom Material Icons Plugin](https://plugins.jetbrains.com/plugin/10044-atom-material-icons) is a complementary plugin of the Material Theme whose purpose is to customize all IDE icons.
-It was originally part of the Material Theme but has been extracted from it since version 2.9.0, in order to tend to users who don't need the themes but do need the icons, the same way it's done in Atom or
+It was originally part of the Material Theme but has been extracted from it since version 2.9.0, in order to tend to users who don't need the themes but do need the icons, the same way it's done in Atom or Visual Studio.
-Visual Studio.

-The plugin can be installed in the same way the Material Theme can be installed, but with one important twist: **it doesn't require the IDE to restart!**

 {% include figure.html content="/screens/atomMaterial.png" caption="Atom Material Toolbar" %}